scottvr/phart/docs/mermaid-phart.md

 ----

 Below you see the ["Go Package Dependency" DAG DOT](https://raw.githubusercontent.com/scottvr/phart/refs/heads/main/examples/go-package.dot) that I've used for other tests in other documentation you will find here.
-Ive embedded the generated mmd inline in the markdown.
+I have embedded the generated mmd inline in the markdown.

 ``` mermaid